 Also, “genetically engineered”?
 That wasn’t really so ubiquitous in public knowledge back then.
 And the human genome wasn’t fully sequenced until the 2000s.
 The text substitution isn’t a good choice.

-At least the mystery of the handwriting has be solved.
+At least the mystery of the handwriting has been solved.
 I’ll post more if I find them.
 I recall there being more than one instance.

 –Simon